wednesday-solutions/flutter_template/README.md

 Dart 2.15 or greater and Flutter 2.10 or greater is recommended.

 [Follow this guide to setup your flutter environment](https://docs.flutter.dev/get-started/install) based on your platform.

+## Continuous Integration and Deployment
+The Flutter template comes with built in support for CI/CD.

+The [`CI`](.github/workflows/ci.yml) workflow performs the following checks on every pull request:
+- Lints the code with `flutter analyze`.
+- Runs tests using `flutter test`.
+- Build the android debug